Glossary

 How LLM routing works in practice

 A routing layer sits between your application and the model providers.
 When a request arrives, the router classifies the task (code, creative writing, translation, etc.) and evaluates constraints (latency budget, cost limit, required capabilities like vision).
 It then selects the optimal model and forwards the request.
-LLMWise Auto mode implements this as a zero-latency heuristic router that classifies queries via regex patterns and maps them to the best model among nine options including GPT-5.2, Claude Sonnet 4.5, and Gemini 3 Flash.
+LLMWise Auto mode implements this as a zero-latency heuristic router that classifies queries via regex patterns and maps them to the best model among 30+ options including GPT-5.2, Claude Sonnet 4.5, and Gemini 3 Flash.

 Routing vs. orchestration